-Differentiation: Of the 13 problems on this final exam, problems 2, 3, and 4 on the calculator part, and problems 1a and 5 on the non-calculator part either explicitly or implicitly required the students to take a derivative of some function in order to be able to solve the problem.
+Differentiation: Of the 12 problems on this final exam, problems 2, 3, 4, and 5 on the calculator part, and problems 1a, 4, and 5 on the non-calculator part either explicitly or implicitly required the students to take a derivative of some function in order to be able to solve the problem.
 Problem 1(a) on the non-calculator part required the students to understand the definition of the derivative.
-Problem 5 on the non-calculator part required the students to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with concavity of the function.
-Problem 2 on the calculator part required the students to connect the first derivative of a function with finding the absolute maximum and absolute minimum of a function.
-Problem 3 on the calculator part required students to connect the derivative to a change in quantities with respect to time (related rates).
-Problem 4 on the calculator part required the student to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with concavity of the function.
+Problem 5 on the non-calculator part required the students to connect the first derivative of a function with the function increasing or decreasing and to connect the second derivative with the concavity of the function.
+Problem 2 on the calculator part required the students to apply differentiation techniques without having an explicitly stated function.
+Problem 3 on the calculator part required students to connect the student to connect the first derivative of a function with the function with the function with the function with the function.
+Problem 4 on the calculator part required students to connect the derivative to a change in quantities with respect to time (related rates).

-Integration: Of the 13 problems on this final exam, problems 1(b), 3, 4, 7, and 8 on the non-calculator part, and problems 5(a), 5(b), and 5(c) on the calculator part either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
-Problems 1(b) on the non-calculator part required the students to understand the definition of the definite integral to obtain either the exact value or an estimate of the value of the definite integral.
-Problem 4 and 7 on the non-calculator part required the students to interpret the definite integral as (signed) area between a function and the x-axis.
-Problems 3 and 8 either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
+Integration: Of the 12 problems on this final exam, problems 1(b), 3, and 6 on the noncalculator part, and problems 6(a), 6(b), and 6(c) on the calculator part either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.
+Problem 1(b) on the non-calculator part required the students to understand the definition of the definite integral to obtain the exact value of the definite integral.
+Problems 3 and 6 either explicitly or implicitly required students to integrate some function in order to be able to solve the problem.